brian-yang/pollen-scraper/README.md

 ```

 ## Additional Notes ##
-Make sure that you rename the database_settings template to database_settings.py if you use it as database_settings.py has been added to the gitignore.
+* Make sure that you rename the database_settings template to database_settings.py if you use it as database_settings.py has been added to the gitignore.
 **PLEASE MAKE SURE THAT YOU DO NOT PUSH THE FILE WITH YOUR DATABASE SETTINGS!**

-**Please ensure that Postgres is set up correctly, with a database named scrape and a user postgres.** The default database name can be changed in database_settings.py and the extract.sh script.
+* Please ensure that Postgres is set up correctly, with a database named ```scrape``` and a user ```postgres```.
+The default database name can be changed in database_settings.py and the extract.sh script.
 The default user name can be changed in the extract.sh script.

-**Also note that the crawler may time out sometimes without successfully extracting.
-The default timeout is 20 seconds, but this can be changed in pollen_spider.py.**
+* Also note that the crawler may time out sometimes without successfully extracting.
+The default timeout is 20 seconds, but this can be changed in pollen_spider.py.

 ## Thank You Note ##
 Special thanks to [newcoder](http://www.newcoder.io) for the amazing tutorial on web scraping!